 Reducing Rear End Collisions and Accidents Involving Commercial Vehicles through the use of High Visibility Reflective Materials – Part 1

-Each year in the US there are approximately 5.5 million automobile accidents resulting in over 30,000 fatalities.
+According to the US National Highway Traffic Safety Association, each year in the US there are approximately 5.5 million automobile accidents resulting in over 30,000 fatalities.
 About 1/3 of these accidents involve rear end collisions.
 Rear end collisions occur when a driver does not see a slower or stopped vehicle in front of them in time to stop.

 The US Department of Transportation reports that there approximately 400,000 accidents involving “large trucks” (GVWR > 10,000 lbs) each year.
 5,000 of these accidents result in fatalities, 109,000 result in some type of bodily injury and all resulted in property damage.
 Out of these accidents, rear end collisions result in a higher percentage of injuries, fatalities and property damage.
 Keep in mind that these number are just for large trucks.